gokhangeyik/notesidian.nvim/README.md

 # Notesidian

-A very simple Neovim plugin that I developed just for myself.
+A very simple - *maybe not that simple anymore* - Neovim plugin that I developed just for myself.
 It helps me create daily notes or to-do lists using Obsidian templates and edit them from within Neovim.

 Feel free to use it.

+# Features
+ - Creates a Todo list using the template you can find below or one you create yourself
+ - Enables you to create daily notes.
+You can also create and edit notes for today, yesterday, and tomorrow.
+   - Check the keymaps below, with the day offset feature you have the flexibility to create notes for any specific day
+ - With Search, you can search for your notes throughout your entire Obsidian vault and edit them.
+ - Provides 3-stage checkbox management for Todo lists (Todo, In progress, Done)
+ - Does all this completely independent of Obsidian.
+In other words, you don't need to install Obsidian for this plugin.

 ## Installation
 I'll only be sharing instructions for the Lazy package manager.
 I'm sure the snippet below will also serve as a guide for other package managers.